Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 ### Retry mechanism
 If a job fails the worker can perform retries.
 Be aware that the behavior differs between Camunda Platform 7 & 8.
 In Camunda Platform 8 the retries are set in the BPMN file.
-Camunda 7, does not provide the functionality to set retries in the BPMN though.
+Camunda 7, does not provide the functionality to set retries in the BPMN file.
+Hence, we developed two different approaches to set the retries in Miranum-Connect.

 In **Camunda 7**:
+* By default, the worker will retry 3 times.
-* Define default retries, using the `miranum.camunda7.worker.defaultRetries` application property.
+* To define custom default retries, use the `miranum.camunda7.worker.defaultRetries` application property.
 * Or add an input parameter, as shown below, to the service task specifying the retry count for that task.
 The process variable will override the default value of retries.
 ```xml
 <!-- BPMN Diagram -->